crush-on-anechka/MP_helper/README.md

 ## starting
 - make sure your docker is up
-- go to the project folder in terminal and run:
+- from the root folder in terminal run:
         - `docker-compose up -d` to set up the database
+- from the 'app/db' folder run:
         - `alembic upgrade heads` to set up database tables
+- from the 'app' folder run:
         - `uvicorn main:app --reload` and you are ready to go!

 ## using